metalsmith/collections/Readme.md

   - can match files by `collection` metadata
   - can match files by pattern
-  - adds collection to global metadata
+  - adds collections to global metadata
-  - adds `next` and `previous` references to each file
+  - adds `next` and `previous` references to each file in the collection

 ## Installation